hopsoft/hero/index.md

 #      4. email
 {% endhighlight %}

-Wow... pretty slick.
+Pretty slick.
 The implementation is in complete alignment with the business requirements.

-OK.
-Lets run the process.
+Now... lets run the process.

 {% highlight ruby %}
 news = {}